 Are you already a qualified hypnotherapist?

-We frequently receive enquiries from therapists who are already fully qualified and registered to practise as hypnotherapists but wish to retrain with the UK College in order to study the cognitive-behavioural approach to hypnotherapy.
-Although many experienced therapists choose to complete our standard diploma training, we recognise that for others they would like to receive credit for the prior training and join our courses at a more advanced level.
+We frequently receive enquiries from hypnotherapists who are already fully qualified and registered to practise but wish to retrain with the UK College in order to study the cognitive-behavioural approach to hypnotherapy.
+Although many experienced therapists choose to complete our standard Diploma training, we recognise that for others they would like to receive credit for the prior training and join our courses at a more advanced level.

 Therefore, we have created an option for hypnotherapists who are already qualified and registered with NCH or GHR or another similar hypnotherapy organisation.